Punktum-dk/whois-service-specification/README.md

 <a id="about-this-document"></a>
 ## About this Document

-This specification describes version 5 (5.X.X) of the Punktum dk WHOIS Implementation.
+This specification describes version 6.3.x of the Punktum dk WHOIS Implementation.
 Future releases will be reflected in updates to this specification, please see the document history section below.
 The document describes the current Punktum dk WHOIS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

-:warning: Punktum dk specific features might not be supported by all clients and operating systems.

-Do note all command lines examples were created on MacOS version 10.11 using the `whois` command line client shipped with this version, updates to this client and operating system are not automatically reflected in the specification under the clause stated above.

-<a id="license"></a>
-### License

-This document is copyright by Punktum dk A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="document-history"></a>
 ### Document History

+- 6.3 2026-06-08
+  - Added documentation regarding display of registrant ID validation status
+  - Adjusted examples regarding redacted/hidden registrant information

 - 5.0 2021-09-09
   - Relabelled to version 5.0 to follow version number